 To turn the custom settings off and on, deselect or select the file in the Test, Test Settings menu.

 Other aspects of unit tests can be configured in the same .runsettings file.
-For more information, see Verifying Code by Using Unit Tests.
+For more information, see Unit Test Your Code.

 Code coverage requires symbols (.pdb files) for assemblies to be present.
 For assemblies built by your solution, symbol files are generally present alongside the binary files, and code coverage works automatically.
 But in some cases, you might want to include referenced assemblies in your code coverage analysis.
 In such cases, the .pdb files might not be adjacent to the binaries, but you can specify the symbol search path in the .runsettings file.